Anyonic spin-Hall effect on the Black Hole horizon: Motion on the Kerr-Newman horizon

-Using (comoving) angular coordinates $(\theta, \varphi, u)$ we see that the electric field induced on the horizon vanishes.
+Using (comoving) angular coordinates $(\vartheta, \varphi, u)$ we see that the electric field induced on the horizon vanishes.
 The radial component would survive, but disappears in the 2+1 restriction.
-The gradient of $B$ is tangent to the longitudinal great circles $\varphi=\const$ By \eqref{exosfeq}, the motion is governed by,
+The gradient of $B$ is tangent to the longitudinal great circles $\varphi=\const$ By \eqref{e0m0k}, the motion is governed by,

-Thus our ``exotic photon'' performs azimuthal circular motion on the horizon, depicted in fig.\ref{f:bh_drift}.
-Consistently with the Hall behavior, the motion is perpendicular to the (longitudinal) effective electric field $\bE^* =\bnabla B$, whereas $e^*=\mu\chi$ plays the role of an effective electric charge.
-The direction of the rotation depends on the sign of $a Q \mu \chi / \kappa_{mag}$ and is thus correlated with the sign of the Black Hole angular momentum $J$ and its charge $Q$.
+Thus our ``exotic photon'' performs azimuthal circular motion with $\vartheta=\const$, parameterized by $\varphi$.
+Consistently with the Hall behavior, the motion is perpendicular to the (longitudinal) effective electric field $\bnabla B$ (which vanishes at the poles and takes its maximum on the equator).
+The direction of the rotation is correlated with the angular momentum $J$ and the charge $Q$ which should not vanish --- and this is precisely the reason that we consider \KN \BHs.
 The angular velocity goes smoothly to zero as we approach the poles and depends on the radius of the horizon roughly as $r_+^{-3}$, implying that the rotation would be more important for smaller black holes.

 The rotation we have just found, although reminiscent of the frame-dragging by a rotating black hole, is however \emph{unrelated} to it: frame-dragging is hidden in the coordinates, which are comoving with the horizon.